 Day 5 Passing herds of remarkable Ankole cattle with massive horns, we head to the remote southwest corner of Uganda for a four night stay in the legendary Bwindi Impenetrable Forest National Park, where we can begin our search for some of the montane forest specialities like Black-billed Turaco, Narina and Bar-tailed Trogons, Barred Long-tailed Cuckoo, White-headed Woodhoopoe, African and Green Broadbills, Yellow-whiskered Greenbul, Red-throated Alethe, Red-faced Woodland Warbler, Rwenzori Batis, Stripe-breasted Tit, Regal, Purple-breasted and Blue-headed Sunbirds, Strange Weaver, Red-headed Malimbe and Dusky Crimsonwing.
 Journey’s end for the next two nights is in Ruhija village.
 Dinner and overnight at Bakiga Lodge.

 Day 6 Depending on the availability of the permits, this is one of the two possible days for those who have chosen to visit the Gorillas, to begin their trek into the forest at around 9am.
 The length of the trek depends on the location of our allotted Gorilla family, but it normally takes one to three hours of moderate to strenuous walking to reach the family, whereupon we have the unique privilege of a one hour ‘audience’ with these magnificent gentle creatures!
+This is one of the “Ultimate Wildlife Experiences” according to world renowned zoologist Mark Carwardine!
+“Rubbing shoulders with Mountain Gorillas is likely to be one of the most exhilarating hours of your life”.
 We will probably have a packed lunch on the return walk, and once back at the Visitor Centre around 2pm you will be presented with a certificate to celebrate your momentous meeting with the Gorillas.
 This afternoon you have the option to relax back at the lodge or rendezvous with any members of the group who opted to spend the day birding rather than tracking the Gorillas.
 Dinner and overnight at Bakiga Lodge.

 Day 7 This morning we transfer to Buhoma, a lower part of Bwindi with an even greater diversity of birds, as well as very tame L’Hoest’s Monkeys and over 200 species of butterfly, including the Giant African Swallowtail.
 A few of the many possible birds here include Yellow-billed and Yellow-spotted Barbets, Cassin’s Honeybird, Petit’s Cuckooshrike, Black-and-white Shrike-flycatcher, African Paradise-flycatcher, Tiny Sunbird, Bocage’s and Many-coloured Bush-shrikes, Sharpe’s and Narrow-tailed Starlings, Black-billed, Black-necked and Vieillot’s Black Weavers, the shy Black-faced Rufous Warbler, the very skulking Blue-shouldered Robin-chat and the dazzling Black Bee-eater.
 Our base is Haven Lodge, with a stunning panoramic view across a thickly forested valley and ‘garden birds’ like Speckled Mousebird, White-chinned Prinia, Variable and Northern Double-collared Sunbirds and White-browed Robin-chat.
 Dinner and overnight at Haven Lodge.